 Data & Information | Rachel Feil | email@example.com

 Rachel joined 350 Madison in the fall of 2016.
 She spearheads the recently-founded Data & Information team, which aims to improve data processes throughout the organization.
 She sees her team as a resource that can be used to achieve a higher level of organizational understanding, and most importantly, to help others achieve their full potential.
 In her personal life, Rachel is a practicing civil engineer who enjoys conversing in Spanish and snapping photos with her DSLR camera.

 Secretary | Phyllis Hasbrouck | firstname.lastname@example.org

-Phyllis joined 350 Madison in 2013, and has been a co-coordinator since 2015.
+Phyllis joined 350 Madison in 2013, served two years as a co-coordinator, and is now the secretary.
 She has been organizing for the environment, peace, and justice for 43 years and doesn’t plan to stop.
 She is the past director of Fitchburg Fields and the West Waubesa Preservation Coalition, and feels that there is no cause more important than preserving a livable climate.
 She enjoys gardening, sewing, and dancing.